 - The Stand-Alone Progressive machine is a slot machine that is not linked or connected to other slot machines.
 Usually, these slot machines’ payback is equal to other slot machines of that type of denomination.

 - The In-House or Proprietary Progressive machines are a group of machines that are linked together.
-The casino owns and operates these machines—usually a lower payout percentage with higher jackpots.
+The casino owns and operates these machines—usually with a lower payout percentage with higher jackpots.

 - The Wide Area Progressive machines include life-changing progressive jackpots.
 These machines are linked to other casinos.
 However, the casino only gets a share of a percentage of the winnings.
 The progressive jackpot is massive, and the chance of getting it is tiny.
 Enjoy playing these, but the time spent does not increase your chance of winning the big jackpot.
 Remember, any bet is a single event.